JohnRusnak100/CourseraDataCleansingProject/CodeBook.md

 ## Section:Instuction List

-     A R script called run_analysis.R is included in repo that does the following per project requirements:
+     An R script called run_analysis.R is included in repo that does the following per project requirements:

       1) Merges the training and the test sets to create one data set.
       2) Extracts only the measurements on the mean and standard deviation for each measurement.
       3) Uses descriptive activity names to name the activities in the data set
       4) Appropriately labels the data set with descriptive variable names.
       5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
          Note the 2 tidy data set are named meanandstd and meanandstdbysubjactivity

      run_analysis script details with sample output as follows: